 This is my desk chair.
 It was in a photo on a previous post I did about organizing my creative space.
 You can find more in my post, here, Getting Organized.
-A few of you asked me if I were going to do a post about the chair.
+A few of you asked me if I was going to do a post about the chair.

 Here is the chair as I am taking the simple slipcover I made for it off the back.